 create and maintain an asset and configuration management database, holding all information on configurable items relevant to the Switching Arrangements, including specifying the attributes, describing configurable item types and their sub-components, as well as determining their interrelationships, details of which should be made available to the Switching Operator;

-make data available to the Switching Operator, as required in accordance with the relevant Service Definition, to enable a suite of internal and external performance reports to be produced.
-Much of the data for the reports should be available directly from the Switching Service Management System.
-Where this is not the case, each Switching Data Service Provider shall provide data to the Switching Operator through an agreed alternate method;
+make data available to the Code Manager to enable performance reports to be produced for the REC Performance Assurance Board, as required in accordance with the Performance Assurance Schedule,.
+Performance data relating to activities delivered via the Switching Service Management System e.g. Switching Incident resolution timescales, shall be available directly from the Switching Service Management System and provided by the Switching Operator.;

-proactively seek opportunities to improve the way the Switching Arrangements are delivered in order to implement agreed improvement initiatives in a co-ordinated manner;

 define, analyse, plan, measure and control all aspects of the availability of their own Switching Data Service, ensuring that all infrastructure, processes and tools are appropriate for the availability requirements set out in this Code;

-manage and control the performance and capacity of their services, Systems and processes insofar as relevant to the Switching Arrangements, and provide the Switching Operator with a capacity plan for all service elements;
+manage and control the performance and capacity of their services, Systems and processes insofar as relevant to the Switching Arrangements based on volumetrics defined in the relevant Service Definition ;

 adopt security principles, and safeguard Systems and data, using recognised standards, frameworks and Good Industry Practice;

-work with the Switching Operator to maintain the data security policy describing how the Switching Data Service Provider will secure the data it accesses and/or processes in respect of the Switching Arrangements throughout its lifecycle;
+have in place a data security policy describing how the Switching Data Service Provider will secure the data it accesses and/or processes in respect of the Switching Arrangements throughout its lifecycle;

 report all applicable security vulnerabilities and other Switching Incidents that affect the Switching Arrangements to the Switching Operator when identified and assist with the resolution of those Switching Incidents;

-create, test and maintain a robust business continuity and disaster recovery plan in respect of their own services, Systems and processes insofar as relevant to the Switching Arrangements, and work in conjunction with the Switching Operator to create a full end to end continuity plan (including participating in an annual end-to-end business continuity and disaster recovery exercise in respect of the Switching Arrangements);

 identify and where possible, resolve risks to the Switching Arrangements, and communicate any applicable risk that impacts Switching Arrangements to the Switching Operator.
 Where a solution cannot be identified, put in place mitigating measures to ensure the continuity and continued operations of services; and

-appoint a representative to attend quarterly strategy and weekly Change Advisory Board meetings, plus emergency meetings, convened by the Switching Operator.
+appoint a representative to attend weekly Switching Change Advisory Board meetings, plus emergency meetings, convened by the Switching Operator.

 Service Reporting and Performance Measures